Oak Hall (Columbia, Maryland)

-The Dorsey family remained Confederate sympathizers through the civil war, providing more militia than any other family in the state.
+The Dorsey family remained Confederate sympathizers through the Civil War, providing more militia than any other family in the state.

-Oak Hall remained in good condition throughout its history, and was demolished in November 1985 for a commercial land development.
-Oak Hall Lane in Columbia terminates at the former location of the residence with a small commercial office complex.
+Oak Hall remained in good condition throughout its history, but was demolished in November 1985 for commercial development.
+Oak Hall Lane in Columbia terminates at the former location, and is now called Oak Hall Business Park, named for the place it demolished in traditional Columbia fashion.